energyandcleanair/india_map/README.md

 ### Contributing

+#### Testing

+Add unit tests for new classes and functions.
+When committing, make sure the tests run

+We use pytest for the tests.
+The test files live alongside with original file with the suffix:
+`__test.py`.

 #### Code standards

 We use the "ALL" rules configuration provided by ruff, with an extended line-length of 100